 - Find a product that sells well on Amazon.

 - Browse other stores for the same product at a cheaper price.

 - Sell it through FBA

+Amazon has storage warehouses set up for retailers selling through their site – the system is called Amazon FBA (Fulfilment by Amazon).
 This means that when buying and selling you can send your products straight to Amazon’s storage spaces, removing the need for you to package and ship products yourself.

 When searching for a product you should follow these guidelines:

 - Find products that are priced at less than half of the price that they’re listed on Amazon.
 As you’ll be paying for shipping and storage, you want to aim for as big a margin as possible to maximise your profit.

 - Try to find products that already have a decent amount of reviews, indicating they they’re selling well on Amazon.
 By doing this, you’ll confirm that the products you’re listing are selling and won’t be wasting your money buying cheaper ones.
 It’s best to find products that you can flip quickly so you won’t be dealing with tonnes of orders at once, or struggling for storage space.

 - Aim to buy products that are small in size – if products are larger (and heavier) then they’ll cost you more to have them shipped.
 It’s best to aim to minimise your fees as much as you can and so buying smaller items will not only be easy for you storage-wise but it’ll also considerably reduce the fees you pay to ship the product.A great third party tool for findings products is Helium 10, use this Helium 10 discount to improve your product research today.

 Idealo is a really useful app that’ll help you search a number of stores to find the best prices for products.
 Using the app you can easily get an idea of how much your chosen products are selling for, ensuring that you won’t be wasting your money or cutting your profits short by buying without conducting your research first.